-One of the basic components of the chartered public school model is that the school's non-profit corporation is granted a "charter" or "public franchise" to operate a public school by a state approved entity known as an "Authorizer."
+A basic element of the chartered public school model is a nonprofit corporation founded by teachers, parents and community folks is granted a "charter" or "public franchise" to operate a public school by a state approved entity known as an "Authorizer."

-In Minnesota, an authorizer may be a traditional school district, a traditional non-profit organization, a college or university, or a nonprofit organization created for the sole purpose of authorizing schools (these entities are known as single-purpose authorizers).
+In Minnesota, an authorizer may be a traditional school district, a non-sectarian non-profit organization, a college or university, or a new nonprofit created for the sole purpose of authorizing schools (known as single-purpose authorizers).

 In Minnesota, the performance of authorizers is required to be evaluated at least every five (5) years.
 Authorizers must also submit an Annual Performance Report, and an Annual Financial Income and Expenditure Report to the MN Department of Education.

-The Association compiles and publlishes a Report on Authorizer Income & Expenditures based on the Annual Financial Income and Expenditure Reports submitted to MDE by auhtorizers.
+The Association compiles and publlishes an Annual Report on Authorizer Income & Expenditures based on the reports authorizers are required by law to submit to MDE.